triciaward/fast-api-template/README.md

 Your API will be available at `http://localhost:8000`

+Visit http://localhost:8000/docs to view the interactive API documentation.

 ## 📚 API Documentation

 Once your app is running, you can explore your API: